Byron Maxwell: 2013

 Throughout training camp, Maxwell competed for a roster spot as a backup cornerback against Will Blackmon, DeShawn Shead, Tharold Simon, Ron Parker, Antoine Winfield, Walter Thurmond, and Jeremy Lane.
 Head coach Pete Carroll named Maxwell the third cornerback on the depth chart to start the 2013 season, behind Richard Sherman and Brandon Browner.

 Maxwell earned his first career start in Week 13 after Brandon Browner was suspended and Walter Thurmond sustained an injury.
 He finished the Seattle Seahawks' victory against the New Orleans Saints with two combined tackles and two pass deflections.
 On December 8, 2013, Maxwell collected a season-high five solo tackles, three pass deflections, and made his first career interception during a 19–17 loss at the San Francisco 49ers.
 Maxwell intercepted a pass by 49ers' quarterback Colin Kaepernick, that was originally intended for wide receiver Michael Crabtree, and was tackled after a two-yard return in the third quarter.
 The following week, Maxwell recorded a solo tackle, broke up two passes, and made two interceptions off pass attempts by quarterback Eli Manning as the Seahawks defeated the New York Giants in Week 14.
 He finished the 2013 season with 28 combined tackles (23 solo), 12 pass deflections, and four interceptions in 16 games and five starts.
-He received an overall grade of 85.5 from Pro Football Focus, which was the highest grade of his career and ranked 11th among all qualifying cornerbacks in 2013.

 The Seattle Seahawks finished first in the NFC West with a 13–3 record and earned a first round bye.
 On January 11, 2014, Maxwell made his first postseason start and recorded five combined tackles during a 23–15 win against the New Orleans Saints in the NFC Divisional Round.
 The Seahawks advanced to the Super Bowl after defeating the San Francisco 49ers 23–17 in the NFC Championship Game.
 On February 2, 2014, Maxwell started in Super Bowl XLVIII and made four solo tackles and forced a fumble in the third quarter of the Seahawks' 43–8 victory against the Denver Broncos.
 Maxwell was a key member of the Seahawks' "Legion of Boom" secondary during the end of the season and their playoff run to their first Super Bowl victory in franchise history.